databendlabs/databend/docs/doc/21-use-cases/00-pharmaceutical-group.md

 Databend proved transformative for the Pharmaceutical Group. **The migration resulted in a 2x increase in query and loading speed for large table data.
 Storage costs on Tencent Cloud COS plummeted around 15x compared to CDH's local storage and replication costs. **

-By embracing Databend, we achieved remarkable outcomes.
-The platform's user-friendly interactions, swift queries, and seamless transition for historical data queries significantly shortened project timelines, improved efficiency, and alleviated business concerns.